 A compression garment may need to be worn for several weeks.
 Aging and weight gain can alter the results of surgery over time.
 A return to work and light activity can usually be expected within 10-14 days after surgery.
 More strenuous activities should be avoided four to six weeks.

-Abstain from taking aspirin, aspirin containing products, or any non-steroidal anti-inflammatory agents (see attached list) for at least 2 weeks following your surgery.
+Abstain from taking aspirin, aspirin containing products, or any non-steroidal anti-inflammatory agents immediately and following your surgery unless instructed otherwise.

 If you are a smoker, you should abstain from smoking immediately.
 This will help to avoid respiratory complications and improve circulation to the surgical areas.

-Do not apply any body lotions, creams, vitamin K, or other skin treatments to your incisions until advised by your doctor.
+Do not apply any body lotions, creams, vitamin K, or other skin treatments to your incisions until advised.